 I then take my slow cooker (any size is fine) and put several smaller glass jars or containers inside it.
 This not only makes clean up easier, it allows me to cook more than one thing at a time.

 I put the cubed produce in each container, ADD ½ inch to one inch of water to the small containers and set the slow cooker accordingly.
-(TWO-BEFORE) Basically, I try to be home while this is working.
+Basically, I try to be home while this is working.
 (Especially if this is a new item for me to cook).
 Once I get an approximate cooking time, I record it so I can be more flexible in cooking it next time.
-I recommend using the HIGH setting for food safety reasons.
+I recommend using the HIGH-setting for-food safety reasons.

 When it is time to eat, I remove a couple of cubes in whatever combination I like and microwave them.
 Generally two cubes for 30 seconds and four cubes for one minute.
 Just make sure to stir well, as you want to avoid hot spots that can occur in some of the thicker foods.